Sergeant-Potato/Old_CCipher/README.md

-# Old_CCipher
+# Old CCipher Script
-An old Caesar Cipher C++ Script for Ethical Hacking Course
+An old Caesar Cipher C++ File for the decryption of an encrypted message assigned by the Ethical Hacking Course.